| Package name | Weekly Downloads | Version | License | Updated |

 User: ./my-models#UserDbObject

-Book: ./my-models#Collections#Book
+Book: ./my-models#Collections#BookdefaultMapper

 type: string

-Allow you to set the default mapper when it's not being override by mappers
+Allow you to set the default mapper when it's not being override by mappers or generics.

-You can specify a type name, or specify a string in module#type
+You can specify a type name, or specify a string in module#type or module#namespace#type format.

-The default value of mappers is the TypeScript type generated by typescript
+The default value of mappers is the TypeScript type generated by typescript package.

 Usage Examples